harmin-parra/x509-wrapper/README.md

 *issues don't apply to CSR loaders

-### Certificate policies extension
+### Parsing of certificates

-The extraction of the Certificate policies needs improvement
+The extraction of othername SAN and Certificate policies need improvement

 ### Loading of ECDSA private and public keys